37

 Poor Value

 The financial data raises serious concerns about Southern New Hampshire University.
-With a net cost of $36,708 per year and median graduate earnings of only $50,318 ten years out, the payback period stretches to 18.7 years.
+With a net cost of $36,708 per year and median graduate earnings of only $50,318 ten years out, the estimated payback period exceeds 18.7 years.
 For most students, the financial return does not justify the cost.

 Key strengths include manageable debt relative to earnings.
 However, the data also shows weak earnings relative to cost and a 42.8% graduation rate and a long payback period.